Nick Travers

 gpgconf --launch gpg-agent

-The following generates a new SSH keypair that resides on the key.
+The following generates a new SSH keypair that resides on the key using PIV.
+This method requires opensc and is more complex, but allows disabling the touch requirement.
 Adapted from the following:

 # Switch into the ramdisk